pratikgade49/Multivariant-Forecasting-Tool/project with saved forecast/backend/README.md

 - Number of unique products, customers, and locations

 ### Data Persistence
-- All uploaded data is permanently stored in MySQL
+- All uploaded data is permanently stored in PostgreSQL
 - No need to re-upload files for subsequent analyses
 - Data can be queried and filtered efficiently

 ### Backup and Recovery
-- Regular MySQL backups recommended
+- Regular PostgreSQL backups recommended
-- Export data using standard MySQL tools
+- Export data using standard PostgreSQL tools
 - Database schema can be recreated using setup script